tilacog/xororo/README.md

 # xplit

-XOR-based 2-of-2 secret sharing with CRC32 integrity checks.
+One-time pad (OTP) based 2-of-2 secret sharing with CRC32 integrity checks.

 ## What It Does